Industrial Vacuum Cleaners

 Bagless Central Vacuum Systems are easy to use and less expensive to maintain.
 They run at peak suction power even when the canister is nearly full.
 The system is dumped by unlatching the canister and emptying the contents.

 Bagless systems can come with a self-cleaning inverted filter that keeps dirt and debris from entering the motor.
 When the system is activated, the filter moves up to protect the motor.
-When the system is deactivated, the filter moves down dropping debris into the canister.
+When the system is deactivated, the filter moves down, dropping debris into the canister.

 Cyclonic Systems use cyclonic separation to remove dirt, dust, and debris.
 Most of the debris is collected into the canister.
 Smaller particles are vented outside.
 Cyclonic systems do not have a bag or filter and are maintenance free.
+They are a system that has been around for many years.

 Compact Central Vacuum Systems require little to no installation and can be easily moved.
 They have the same suction as the larger systems with the convenience of being easily relocated.

 Wet/Dry central vacuum systems can pick up dry dust, dirt, and debris or liquid spills.
 They do everything a normal central vacuum is capable of with the added feature of being able to remove liquids.
+Wet/Dry vacuum systems are connected directly to a drain that flushes the collected dirt, debris, and fluids into the sewage system.
+It is a bagless system that is extremely low maintenance but high performance.
+There are several uses for Wet/Dry vacuum systems since they are capable of dealing with any form of spill as well as clogged drains.

 Central vacuum systems are durable, reliable, and convenient.
 They are a readily accessible method for cleaning shop floors, factory spillage, and debris.
 As dependable as they are, they are also complex systems that can malfunction if there is a problem anywhere in the system.
 Described below are some of the problems that can develop in a central vacuum system.